 Nike Doukas directs Andrew Barnicle,* Linda Gehringer,* and Leo Marks* in THE OUTGOING TIDE.
 The design team includes Marty Burnett (Resident Scenic Designer), Matthew Novotny (Lighting), Elisa Benzoni (Costumes), Aaron Rumley (Sound), Philip Korth (Props), and Peter Herman (Wigs).
 Stage Manager is Aaron Rumley.*

 *The actor or stage manager appears through the courtesy of Actors’ Equity Association.

-BEN BUTLER previews begin Wednesday, October 20.
-Opening Night on Saturday, October 23, at 8pm.
-It will play Wednesdays at 7pm; Thursdays through Saturdays at 8pm; Friday (Oct.
-22), Wednesday (Nov.
-3), Saturday and Sunday matinees at 2pm; Sundays at 7pm through November 14.
+THE OUTGOING TIDE previews begin Wednesday, June 8th.
+Opening Night on Saturday, June 11, at 8pm.
+There will be a special talkback on Friday, June 17, with the cast and artistic director.
+It will play Wednesdays at 7pm, Thursdays through Saturdays at 8pm, Saturday and Sunday matinees at 2pm with Sundays at 7pm through July 3.
+(See Schedule below).
 North Coast Repertory Theatre is located at 987 Lomas Santa Fe Drive, Solana Beach, CA 92075.
-Tickets: Previews – $54, Week Nights/Wed. & Sat.
+Tickets: Previews – $54 (including Friday preview at 2pm), Week Nights/Wed. & Sat.
 Matinees – $60; Sat.
 Eve. & Sun.
 Mat. $65; Sun Night – $57.
-There will be a talkback with actors and director on October 29 after the performance.
 Seniors, Students, Military & Educators – $3 off admission.
-Call 858-481-1055, or visit www.northcoastrep.org to purchase tickets.